 - July – September/October: Lobo/Kogatende, Northern Serengeti

-5. What do I need to pack for the safari?
+5. What do I need to pack for a safari?

-Below you will find what to wear for a safari in Tanzania, as well as which accessories and other useful things to take with you:
+Below you will find what to wear for a safari in Tanzania, as well as recommendations of which accessories and other useful things to take with you:

 Clothes and shoes:

-- A jacket with many pockets – holding all your small items in one place will be problematic as the jeep is shaky when moving, but reaching out to a pocket is easy.
-You can put your chopstick there, extra batteries, toilet paper, a camera lens, hand sanitizer etc.
+- A jacket with many pockets – holding all your small items in one place will be problematic as the jeep is shaky when moving, but reaching into a pocket is easy.
+You can put your chapstick there, extra batteries, toilet paper, a camera lens, hand sanitizer etc.